Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 http://localhost/slimapi/public/api/customer/add

-To verify, the new customer data is added, at the extension, simply changes the method to GET and paste this API Url.
-Then hits the Send button.
+To verify, the new customer data is added.
+At the extension, simply change the method to GET and paste this API URL.
+Then hit the Send button.
 You should see the new customer data you just added.

 /**